xinvoice/xmldom-decorators/README.md

 **Enhanced Functionality**:
 - the new experiment CLI interface
-    - `--output-dir` generates decorators classes in specific folder
+    - `--output-dir` generate decorator classes in specific folder
 - extend the xsd specification implementation:
     - support for `use=optional` attribute
 - fix issues in codebase